 These principles may be useful to you as you consider the role of conflict in your workplace.
 I certainly hope so.
-In addition to the above, I highly recommend that all leaders enroll in conflict resolution training whenever they have the chance!
+In addition to the above, I highly recommend that all leaders enroll in conflict resolution training whenever they can.

-He is also the author of the book Living A Championship Life, “A Game Plan for Success,” and the co–author of the book Jamie’s Journey: Travels with My Dad written with his sixteen-year-old daughter Jamie.
+Rick is the author of the book Living A Championship Life, “A Game Plan for Success”.
+He is also the co–author of the book Jamie’s Journey: Travels with My Dad written with his sixteen-year-old daughter Jamie.

-Dr. Rick is famous for helping organizations, corporations, and individuals with systems and strategies that produce increased profits and productivity without having the challenges of micromanaging the process.
+Dr. Rick is famous for helping organizations, corporations, and individuals with systems and strategies that produce increased profits and productivity.
 Some of Dr. Rick’s clients include Heineken, AT&T, Boeing, Cavium Networks, IBM, Hewlett Packard, and Franklin Templeton Investments.

 Contact Dr. Rick at www.rickgoodman.com or call 888-267-6098 about speaking at your next event!